Python tools for quantitative, reproducible flow cytometry analysis

 - Versatile.
 Built on Python, with a well-defined library of operations and visualizations that are well separated from the user interface.
-Need an analysis that CytoFlow doesn’t have?
-Export your workflow to an IPython notebook and use any Python module you want to complete your analysis.
-Data is stored in a pandas.DataFrame, which is rapidly becoming the standard for Python data management (and will make R users feel right at home.)
+Need an analysis that Cytoflow doesn’t have?
+Export your workflow to a Jupyter notebook and use any Python module you want to complete your analysis.
+Data is stored in a pandas.DataFrame, which is rapidly becoming the standard for Python data analysis (and will make R users feel right at home.)

 - Extensible.
-Adding a new analysis or visualization module)[http://cytoflow.readthedocs.io/en/latest/new_modules.html) is simple; the interface to implement is only two or three functions.
+(Adding a new analysis or visualization module)[http://cytoflow.readthedocs.io/en/latest/new_modules.html) is simple; the interface to implement is only two or three functions.

 - Quantitative and statistically sound.
 Ready access to useful data-driven tools for analysis, such as fitting 2-dimensional Gaussians for automated gating and mixture modeling.

 If you just want the point-and-click version (not the Python modules), you can install it from http://bpteague.github.io/cytoflow/